 Bose has always been at the forefront of silencing constant rumbles or hums, and that remains the same here – the microphones inside and outside the headphones effectively eliminating any irritating background chatter.

-If we have one minor complaint, it’s that the noise-cancellation could be a little more intelligent, for example in the same way Sony’s WH-1000XM3 headphones disable noise-cancellation when you hold your hand over one of the housings.
+If we have one complaint, it’s that the noise-cancellation could be a little more intelligent, for example in the same way Sony’s WH-1000XM3 headphones disable noise-cancellation when you hold your hand over one of the housings.

 B&W’s PX headphones pause your music when you lift the earpad up, allowing you to have a quick conversation.
-We’d liked to have seen similar features in these headphones – but, there again, Bose’s competitors don’t have Google Assistant.
+We’d liked to have seen similar features in these headphones – but, then again, Bose’s competitors don’t have Google Assistant.

 Battery life is a claimed 20 hours with a wireless connection, or 40 hours of just noise-cancellation if you’re using the 3.5mm cable that comes in the box.
 Charge the headphones using a micro-USB cable and you get an extra 2.5 hours of juice in just 15 minutes.

 The QuietComfort 35 IIs certainly live up to the 'comfort' part of their name.
 At 310g, they are significantly lighter than the B&W PXs and have a softer grip than Sony’s headphones.

 Those needing a pair of noise-cancellers for long journeys should definitely bear these in mind.